 Care for the Carers is here to support you in your caring role.

-Care for the Carers is an independent charity and we have been supporting unpaid carers in East Sussex since 1989.
+Care for the Carers is an independent charity and have been supporting unpaid carers in East Sussex since 1989.

 The team of staff and volunteers can provide free practical & emotional advice – face to face, by telephone, or online.
 They can put you in touch with other carers, and offer a range of groups, training and events across the county.

 Counselling Plus is a charity which offers confidential counselling to people aged 16 years plus, in the local area, at such times of stress, change, pain or loss.
 One of our main aims is to provide an affordable service for those on low income or living on benefits.